Willem Duynstee: A Vatican investigation

 During 1954–1955, an official ‘apostolic visitator’ was sent to the Netherlands to further investigate the controversy surrounding Duynstee and Terruwe.
 This visitation was made on behalf of the Vatican's Holy Office (Congregation for the Doctrine of the Faith) which had followed Duynstee and Terruwe with suspicion because of concerns raised by the Inter-Nuncio Archbishop Paolo Giobbe.
-The Pontifical investigator was Rev Dr Sebastiaan Tromp, SJ, who was a consulter for the Holy Office.
+The Pontifical investigator was Sebastiaan Tromp, who was a consulter for the Holy Office.
 Despite the decision of the 1949 board of examiners, Tromp sided with his Jesuit confreres at the University of Nijmegen and against Duynstee.
 Inexplicably, although the Vatican Visitator questioned several theologians from the university ‘pressuring them for information’, Duynstee and Terruwe were ignored by Tromp, as were Professors Prick and Calon, from the disciplines of psychiatry and medical psychology, respectively.
-Moreover, Tromp did not inquire of Dr Buytendijk, who was chairman of the Central Catholic Association for Mental Health (KCV) in the Netherlands.
+Moreover, Tromp did not inquire of Buytendijk, who was chairman of the Central Catholic Association for Mental Health (KCV) in the Netherlands.
 Tromp, however, did speak to F J Theo Rutten (professor of psychology at Nijmegen and a politician, and who at the time was the Dutch Minister of Education and famous for banning comics in the Netherlands).
-Rutten also sided with Rev Ellerbeck SJ and other voluntarist theologians.
+Rutten also sided with Ellerbeck and other voluntarist theologians.

 As a result of Tromp's inquiries, in 1956 Duynstee was peremptorily and compulsorily ‘retired’ from his University Chair at Radboud in the Diocese of Roermond, a position he had held for many years.
 His fellow professors and priest friends tried to fight this dismissal, to no avail.
 He was exiled from the Netherlands in 1957 to a small Redemptorist community in Italy until 1963 and forbidden, again under the religious vow of obedience, to have any contact with Terruwe.